-Exploration Assets are a key audit matter due to:
+Exploration Assets is a key audit matter due to:

-- The significance of the activity to the Group's business and the balance sheet (being 81% of total assets); and - The greater level of audit effort to evaluate the Group's application of the requirements of the industry specific accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources.
-In particular, the conditions allowing capitalisation of relevant expenditure and presence of impairment indicators.
+- The significance of the assets to the Group's business and the balance (being 89% of total assets); and - The greater level of audit effort to evaluate the Group's application of the requirements of the industry specific accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources.
+In particular, the conditions allowing the capitalisation of relevant expenditure and presence of impairment indicators.
 The presence of impairment indicators would necessitate a detailed analysis by the Group of the value of Exploration Assets.
 Given the criticality of this to the scope and depth of our work, we involved senior team members to challenge the Group's determination of the existence of no indicators.

-In assessing the conditions allowing capitalisation of relevant expenditure, we focused on the documentation available regarding rights to tenure, via licensing, and compliance with relevant conditions, to maintain current rights to an area of interest and the Group's intention and capacity (including the ability to fund) to continue the relevant exploration activities;
+In assessing the conditions allowing the Group to continue to recognise the Exploration asset, we focused on the documentation available regarding rights to tenure, via licensing, and compliance with relevant conditions, to maintain current rights to an area of interest and the Group's intention and capacity (including the ability to fund) to continue the relevant exploration activities;

-In assessing the presence of impairment indicators, we focused on those which draw into question the commercial continuation of exploration activities for Exploration Assets.
-We paid particular attention to
+In assessing the Group's determination of the existence of no impairment indicators, we focused on those which draw into question the commercial continuation of exploration activities for Exploration Assets.
+We paid particular attention to:

-- The existence or otherwise of a potentially commercially viable quantity of reserve and resources. - The Group's determination of whether the Exploration Assets are expected to be recouped through successful development and exploitation or alternatively, by its sale.
+- The existence or otherwise of a potentially commercially viable quantity of resources. - The Group's expected recoupment of the Exploration Assets through successful development and exploitation or alternatively, by its sale.